 Receive the Treatment You Deserve during Your Pregnancy

 If your pregnancy temporarily prevents you from performing your job, then your employer must treat you in the same way that other disabled employees are treated.
 This includes giving you lighter workloads, modified tasks, alternative assignments, disability leave, maternity pay, or leave without pay.
 In cases where these accommodations are not made – or if you are not treated properly by your employer – our attorney will gladly represent your case.
 With more than 50 years of combined experience, our legal staff has gained a great deal of litigation experience in the field, and we are proud to represent all of our local clients by providing the personal attention they require.

 Employers, co-workers, and clients can discriminate against pregnant women in a number of ways.
 In addition to issues concerning job performance, a failure to accommodate impairments resulting from pregnancy may be considered a type of discrimination that could be eligible for compensation.
-If you feel you have been the victim of maternity leave discrimination, look to our employment discrimination lawyer in Orlando, FL, to offer you the legal solutions you need.
+If you feel you have been the victim of maternity leave discrimination, look to our employment discrimination lawyer to offer you the legal solutions you need.
 We never charge you any fees unless we recover the compensation to which you’re entitled, so you’ll only pay for representation if we are successful.